-Our program combines academic studies and practical training to equip you to better help those in need—whatever your calling.
-Our MAC graduates provide Christ-centered care as informal or professional counselors.
+Our program combines academic studies and practical training to equip you to better help those in need—whatever your calling or role.
+Our MAC graduates provide faith-based care as informal or professional counselors.

-We have partnered with the Christian Counseling & Educational Foundation (CCEF), a pioneer in biblical counseling who brings 50 years of leadership and experience in the field.
-Together we've designed a unique curriculum that integrates theology and counseling studies.
+We have partnered with Christian Counseling & Educational Foundation (CCEF), who brings 50 years of leadership and experience in the field.
+Together we've designed a unique curriculum.
 Engage diverse and experienced students to discuss, learn, and grow.

 - Meet your faculty and classmates through video introductions.

 - Connect with your small group for the first time online face-to-face.

 - Hear from faculty as they interact with your course’s last small group assignments.